pyeventsourcing/eventsourcing/README.md

 # Call the aggregate class.
 world = World()

-# Call an aggregate method.
+# Call the aggregate method.
 world.make_it_so('something')

 # Check the state of the aggregate.